-News flash: healthcare organizations are being hacked 24/7/365.
-Experiencing a ransomware attack, losing control of all data for ransom to a faceless hacker feels similar to having your home burglarized...Violated.
+News Update: healthcare organizations are being hacked 24/7.
+Those experiencing a ransomware attack can feel similar to having your home burglarized.

 Prevent Hacking and Ransomware